jcascante/brew-master-ai/terraform/README.md

-# Brew Master AI - AWS Infrastructure
+# Brew Master AI - AWS Infrastructure (Simplified)

-This directory contains the Terraform configuration for deploying the Brew Master AI data extraction infrastructure on AWS.
+This directory contains the Terraform configuration for deploying the Brew Master AI data extraction infrastructure on AWS using the **default VPC** for simplified development.

 ## Architecture Overview

 The infrastructure consists of:

-- **VPC with Public/Private Subnets**: Secure networking with NAT Gateway for private instances
+- **Default VPC**: Using AWS default VPC for simplicity
 - **EC2 Instance**: Optimized for data extraction with GPU support
 - **S3 Buckets**: For data storage, processed data, and logs
 - **Security Groups**: Restrictive access controls